Brewing

 The conventional wisdom on iced coffee is wrong in one important direction.
 Most people believe cold brew is “less acidic” than hot coffee.
 It’s true — but not for the reason usually given.
-And understanding why produces a completely different picture of when to use cold brew, when to use flash brew (Japanese iced coffee), and what you’re actually trading between them.
+And once you understand why, the picture broadens beyond “hot vs cold” to three legitimate cold-coffee traditions, each with its own chemistry, equipment, and ideal coffee.

 Japanese iced coffee (flash brew) is exactly what it sounds like: you brew hot coffee directly over ice.
 The ice is weighed and counted as part of the total water volume, so when hot coffee meets the ice, it chills instantly.
 You end up with full-temperature extraction followed by immediate cold temperature — all the volatile aromatics and organic acids that hot water extracts are captured in the cup before they can dissipate.